Mathieu-Desrochers/Learning-Docker/README.md

       --name service1 -p 5002:8080 --replicas 3 `
       -d api

-Confirming the port is load balanced by the swarm.
+Confirming the port is load balanced by the node.

     curl localhost:5002/hello